- Your Pet's Wellbeing

 The question is not then do we need to exercise our dogs, but how much exercise does a dog really need.

-The overall benefits of a dogs’ daily exercise are not only crucial for your pup’s physical health but its mental health as well.
+The overall benefits of a dog’s daily exercise are not only crucial for your pup’s physical health but its mental health as well.
 A tired dog is a happy and more relaxed dog which, of course, is likely to keep your pup calm and less likely to cause any trouble.1

 A dog’s daily exercise depends on many factors, including the age of your dog, the breed, the dog’s overall physical health.
 As always, your vet can help recommend the amount of daily exercise that is sufficient for your dogs.
+This personalized guidance is especially helpful if your dog has medical conditions, joint concerns, or tends to overdo it during high-energy play.

 How much exercise should you give your puppy?